 Please dress appropriately for court.
 Shorts, hats, halter or tank tops and jeans with tears are not acceptable courtroom attire.
 The courtrooms can be quite cool, so dress accordingly.

 4. What amenities are available for jurors?

 The U.S. District Court strives to make your time in the Jury Assembly Room as comfortable as possible.
-Coffee, water, juice and cookies, as well as magazines and daily newspapers are provided.
+Light refreshments, magazines and wireless internet access are provided.
 Phones, a refrigerator and microwave are also available for your use.
 Reading materials, cell phones and laptops are allowed in the Jury Assembly Room.
 Food and beverages are not allowed in the courtroom.
 Computers, reading materials, and cell phones may not be used once you are in the courtroom.

 5. Will I be paid for my jury service?

-All jurors receive $40.00 per day, and 56.5 cents per mile traveled to and from the courthouse.
+All jurors receive $40.00 per day, and the current mile rate for the distance traveled to and from the courthouse.
+Your mileage will be calculated by the court based on your zip code.
 If you live 60 miles or more from the courthouse, you may choose to stay overnight during your jury service and/or the night before selection.
 If you choose to stay overnight during your jury service you are paid a subsistence fee to cover your lodging, meals and incidental expenses.
 If you stay at a hotel you are required to submit a receipt before you are paid any subsistence fees.
-Please see the jury information you received in the mail or contact your Jury Clerk for the most current subsistence fees.
+Please refer to the jury information you received in the mail or contact your Jury Clerk for the most current mileage and subsistence fees.

 6. What happens if I fail to report for jury service?